Herdjunot/herdjunot/README.md

 -->
 Welcome to my page!
 I'm herdjuna, Fullstack developer from  Batang, Indonesia.
 I'm a graduate of Amikom University majoring in Informatics.
 I am a Full stack developer graduated from RWID, Dicoding, and other platforms.
-My technology stack includes Java, Laravel, MySQL, javascript, and HTML/CSS/Vue.Js.
+My technology stack includes Laravel, MySQL, javascript, and HTML/CSS/Vue.Js.
 Apart from programming, I am very interested in music.

  📫 How to reach me: bmherdjuna@gmail.com | IG : @Bangdjunnn
 📝 Resume